swiftlang/swift/docs/ABI/GenericSignature.md

 # Generic Signatures

-A generic signature describes a set of generic type parameters along with a set of constraints on those type parameters.
+A generic signature describes a set of generic type parameters along with a set of constraints on those parameters.
 Generic entities in Swift have a corresponding generic signature.
 For example, the following generic function:

 ```swift